Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 Interview: Some universities may conduct entrance interviews for students to admit them into medical schools.

-Graduation from a medical school in Australia takes around four to six years to complete.
-But if you have a provisional entrance in medicine after high school, you can gain a two year accelerated undergraduate degree before you get into medical school.
-This way, you will have a two year accelerated biomedical science/health science degree followed by a four-year medical degree.
+Graduating from a medical school in Australia takes around four to six years.
+But suppose you have a provisional entrance in medicine after high school.
+In that case, you can gain a two-year accelerated undergraduate degree before entering medical school.
+This way, you will have a two-year accelerated biomedical science/health science degree followed by a four-year medical degree.

-If you’re applying through a graduate-entry program, you need to hold a bachelor’s degree first.
-You can enquire with the university on how to apply and understand the entry requirements for university graduates.
+If you're applying through a graduate-entry program, you must hold a bachelor's degree first.
+You can enquire with the university on how to use and understand the entry requirements for university graduates.

 GAMSAT: You may have to register and appear in the GAMSAT (Graduate Medical School Admissions Test) and pass with a good score.

 GPA: The University may consider your GPA (Grade Point Average) as a part of the entry criteria.
 The GPA is the average grade you achieved in your undergraduate university degree (seven is the highest).